Historical Timeline

 1977 (September)

-• President Robert Smith suffers a heart seizure and Jerry Brockey is named acting president.
+• President Robert Smith suffers a medical emergency and Jerry Brockey is named acting president.
 Smith passes away at his home less than a month later.

 • “When the end came, Bob Smith was a man with a dream realized.
 That opportunity comes to only a handful of people in any generation.
 Almost single-handedly, he built the South Campus from the mud of a January in 1969 to the bustling community college it is today.” – Eulogy for Dr. Robert C. Smith, delivered by George C. Corcoran on October 7, 1977.